phalcon-orphanage/docs/en/reference/benchmark.rst

     Update Jun-4-2012: Cake framework was added to benchmarks.
 It is not however present in the graphics, since it takes  30 seconds to run only 10 of 1000.

 .. versionchanged:: 1.4
-    Update Ago-27-2012: PHP updated to 5.3.15, APC updated to 3.1.11, Yii updated to 1.1.12, Phalcon updated to 0.5.0, OS updated to Mac OS X Lion.
+    Update Ago-27-2012: PHP updated to 5.3.15, APC updated to 3.1.11, Yii updated to 1.1.12, Phalcon updated to 0.5.0, Added Laravel, OS updated to Mac OS X Lion.
 Hardware upgraded.

    benchmark/hello-world